HaroldVelez13/woobsing-test/README.md

 npm run dev
 ```

-By doing this the project will start with 10 base users, one administrative and one guest, these last two are roles with associated permissions
-admin: haroldvelez13@hotmail.com
-Guest: guest@hotmail.com
-password for both "password"

 By doing this the project will start with 10 base users, one administrative and one invited, these last two are roles with associated permissions
 admin: haroldvelez13@hotmail.com